Lecce releases 3-option plan for Ontario schools to reopen in September

 - Online-only learning with live instruction by teachers if the risk of contracting COVID-19 is deemed to be too great.

-Lecce said individual boards and local public health officers will able to decide what option to select in September, with most boards likely starting with the mixed model.
+Lecce said individual boards and local public health officers will be able to decide what option to select in September, with most boards likely starting with the mixed model.

 He said each board will receive additional funding to cover adjustments needed due to COVID-19.